captn3m0/ideas/README.md

 ## OpenBook

-Some ideas are annotated with emojies:
+Some ideas are annotated with emojis:

 -   :sparkles: - Favorite Ideas.
 I really like this, and you could possible build a company of some of these.
 -   :hankey: - Not all ideas are great.
 These are things I thought might work at one point, but no longer consider worth building.
 I don't remove such ideas from the repo, because I think all ideas are worth learning from.